-eCitation Project: The eCitation project, a Criminal Justice Information Network (CJIN) initiative, automates the production of criminal and traffic citations so that the citation data is external and transmitted electronically from the issuing officer's patrol car to the clerks' offices.
-ECitation eliminates both the traditional paper citation and redundant data entry by clerks.
-By December 2007, eCitation is expected to be available to all law enforcement agencies.
-Since project inception, over 240,000 electronic citations have been transmitted.
+eCitation Project: The eCitation project, a Criminal Justice Information Network (CJIN) initiative, automates the production of criminal and traffic citations so that the citation data is external and transmitted electronically from the issuing officer's patrol car to the clerks' offices. eCitation eliminates both the traditional paper citation and redundant data entry by clerks.
+In March 2006, all 100 Clerks of Superior Court offices were implemented statewide.
+In addition, approximately 55% of all new citations are generated using eCitation software and some 1,448 officies have been trained to use eCitation, representing over 113 law enforcement agencies.